matortheeternal/Rails-Workshop/README.md

 ## Controllers in Rails
 Rails works under a model-view-controller model (MVC).
 This is an architectural pattern.
 You can read more about it [here](http://www.tutorialspoint.com/ruby-on-rails/rails-framework.htm).

 I'll give a really practical overview of controllers.
-Open the `app\controllers\persons_controller.rb` file generated from scaffolding in your text editor.
+Open the `app\controllers\people_controller.rb` file generated from scaffolding in your text editor.

 ### Line 1: Class Declaration
-`class PersonsController < ApplicationController`
+`class peopleController < ApplicationController`

-This declares the `PersonsController` class and says it inherits from the `ApplicationController`.
+This declares the `peopleController` class and says it inherits from the `ApplicationController`.
 You generally won't change this line unless you make a controller which does some actions which you want other controllers to be able to do too, then you can inherit from that controller instead of `ApplicationController`.

 ### Line 2: Before Action
 `  before_action :set_person, only: [:show, :edit, :update, :destroy]`